eligosource/eventsourced/README.md

       }
     }

-has a self-type `Emitter`, pattern-matches against events directly and instead of passing the channel via the constructor it is now looked-up by name (`"destination"`).
+now has a self-type `Emitter` and pattern-matches against events directly.
+Instead of passing the channel via the constructor it is now looked-up by name (`"destination"`).
 The channel name is specified during channel creation.

     extension.channelOf(DefaultChannelProps(1, destination).withName("destination"))